 Be sure to review our “Teacher Resources”

 All documents in the blue column are readable and downloadable.
-They’ll help you organize a successful, two week book drive at your school.
+They’ll help you organize a successful, two week book drive.

-You can stream a second video called “The Story Of Panyee Football Club”, described in “Teacher Resources 11”.
+You can stream a second video called “The Story Of Panyee Football Club”, described in “11.
+Optional Supplementary Lesson Plan.”
 Click anywhere on the first page; there’s an embedded weblink to the video on YouTube.

 These documents include: box ordering and box pick-up; book criteria – what we can and cannot accept; how to promote your book drive with posters and morning announcements; letters to parents.1.
 School Information Form 2.
 Getting Started 3.
 Criteria for Donated Books 4.
 Collection & Sorting Guidelines 5.
 Box Packing Information 6.
 Packing Postcard for Donors 7.
 Sample Parent Letter 8.
 Promotional Materials & Tips for Success 9.
 Final Pick-up Date 10.
 School Assembly Material 11.
 Optional Supplementary Lesson Plan